vuejs/vuepress/packages/docs/docs/plugin/official/plugin-clean-urls.md

 ```

 ::: warning
-VuePress **does not have the right** to modify server identification.
+This plugin will always work on your dev server, but VuePress **does not have the right** to modify server identification.
 If you want your URLs to follow a certain pattern (e.g. `/routing` instead of `/routing.html` or `routing/`), you should make sure that your server would treat it as an HTML.
 This means that you may need to configure your server specifically.

-However, this plugin will always work on your dev server.

 References: